-In 1984, Judy graduated with a bachelor’s degree from Cornell University where she majored in fashion design.
-She also attended The London College of Fashion.
-From 1984 to 1988 she was the designer for a junior sportswear company.
-Her Job took her to Paris, St. Tropez, London, Milan, Amsterdam and Dusseldorf to research emerging fashion trends, which she interpreted for the North American market.
-She then traveled to Asia where the garments were manufactured.
-Month-long trips were made to destinations including Hong Kong, Singapore, Bangkok and Istanbul.
+This job took her to Paris, St. Tropez, London, Milan, Amsterdam, and Dusseldorf to research emerging fashion trends, which she interpreted for the North American market.
+She then traveled to Asia where the garments were manufactured, taking month-long trips to destinations including Hong Kong, Singapore, Bangkok and Istanbul.
 A high point in Judy’s career was seeing her designs displayed in Macy’s Herald Square window in New York City.

 After years of fast-paced life, Judy realized she needed to slow down and do some soul searching.
-As great as her job was, it did not offer her creative freedom.
-A chance meeting with Peter Joannou in 1986 led to love: marriage followed two years later.
-The couple settled in The Ottawa Valley.
-Peter realized his dream of building his own home and Judy established her company.
-Together they have built a business, which fulfills Judy’s need for creative freedom.
-It has introduced her to the selling end of the business, which she loves.
+As great as her job was, it left her feeling empty.
+In 1986, a chance meeting with Peter Joannou led to love, and marriage followed two years later.
+The couple settled in Ashton, located in the Ottawa Valley.
+Peter realized his dream of building his own home and, in 1992, Judy established her own company, Judy Joannou Designs.
+She operated her fashion design business from their home for 26 years, selling her line through artisan and fashion shows, and from her home studio.

 In May 2018, Judy opened her first full-time brick and mortar shop, Judy Joannou, Classic Style with a Twist, in Almonte.
 This space has allowed her to expand her selection to include quality Canadian and European brands in addition to her own collection, Judy Joannou Designs.